premAI-io/state-of-open-source-ai/eval-datasets.md

 #### Text-to-Video Generation on MSR-VTT

-[Text-to-Video Generation on MSR-VTT Leaderboard](https://paperswithcode.com/sota/text-to-video-generation-on-msr-vtt) evaluates models on video generation based on [MSR-VTT](#msr-vtt) dataset.
+[Text-to-Video Generation on MSR-VTT Leaderboard](https://paperswithcode.com/sota/text-to-video-generation-on-msr-vtt) evaluates models on video generation based on the [MSR-VTT dataset](#msr-vtt).
 The leaderboard employs two crucial metrics, namely clipSim and FID.
 ClipSim quantifies the similarity between video clips in terms of their content alignment, while FID evaluates the quality and diversity of generated videos.
 Lower FID scores are indicative of superior performance in this task.